cesar-douady/open-lmake/README.md

 # open lmake
-This file is part of the lmake distribution (git@github.com:cesar-douady/open-lmake.git)
+This file is part of the open-lmake distribution (git@github.com:cesar-douady/open-lmake.git)

 Copyright (c) 2023 Doliam